-Key facts about West Virginia's surface transportation system July 2023
+Key facts about the U.S. surface transportation system July 2023

-Investing in West Virginia's transportation system improves road and bridge conditions and reduces driver costs
+Investing in the surface transportation system improves road and bridge conditions and reduces driver costs

-- A total of 55% of West Virginia's major roads are in poor or mediocre condition.
-Driving on deteriorated roads costs West Virginia motorists \$909 million a year \$804 per driver in the form of additional repairs, accelerated vehicle depreciation, and increased fuel consumption and tire wear. - A total of 20% of West Virginia's bridges are rated in poor/structurally deficient condition, meaning there is significant deterioration to the major components of the bridge.
-A total of 33% of the state's bridges are at least 50 years old, an age when many bridges require significant rehabilitation or replacement. - Vehicle travel in West Virginia dropped by 40% in April 2020 due to the Covid-19 pandemic (as compared to the same month the previous year), but rebounded to 12% below pre-pandemic levels by 2022. - The Infrastructure Investment and Jobs Act (IIJA), signed into law by President Biden in November 2021, will provide \$3.6 billion in state funds for highway and bridge investments in West Virginia over the next five years, including a 61% funding increase.
-Federal funds currently support 38% of the state's transportation department spending on highway and bridge improvements. - The Federal Highway Administration's national highway construction cost index, which measures labor and materials cost, increased by 28 percent during the first three quarters of 2022.
+- A total of 40% of major roads in the U.S. are in poor or mediocre condition.
+Driving on deteriorated roads costs motorists \$141 billion a year - \$621 per driver - in the form of additional repairs, accelerated vehicle depreciation, and increased fuel consumption and tire wear. - A total of 7% of U.S. bridges are rated in poor/structurally deficient condition, meaning there is significant deterioration to the major components of the bridge.
+A total of 43% of U.S. bridges are at least 50 years old, an age when many bridges require significant rehabilitation or replacement. - Vehicle travel in the U.S. dropped by 40% in April 2020 due to the Covid-19 pandemic (as compared to the same month the previous year), but rebounded to 1% below pre-pandemic levels by 2022.
+Since 2000, vehicle travel on the nation's roads increased 18% and the population of the U.S. increased 18%. - The Infrastructure Investment and Jobs Act (IIJA), signed into law by President Biden in November 2021, will provide \$304 billion in funds for highway and bridge investments in the U.S. over the next five years, including a 41% funding increase. - The Federal Highway Administration's national highway construction cost index, which measures labor and materials cost, increased by 28 percent during the first three quarters of 2022.
 Construction cost inflation, the erosion of motor fuel taxes due to inflation, improved fuel efficiency, and the adoption of hybrid and electric vehicles threaten the state's ability to keep pace with growing transportation needs.